azedeveloper/Notes/README.md

 - **The dark/light mode might be broken if you have dark mode on phone.**

-- **On some devices the add notes button might be wider than usual**
+- **On some devices the add notes button might be wider than usual.**